New Networks for old Countries

 Nationwide demonstrations by farmers at the end of October provided new food for the debate on the definition of agriculture and its interpretation sovereignty.
 Who may decide?
 Who decides what is done?
-In an interview with Farm & Food, Dr. Rolf Sommer calls for the start of a joint dialogue.
+In an interview with Farm & Food, Dr. Rolf Sommer, Head of the Department for agriculture at WWF, calls for the start of a joint dialogue.

 Interview with Georg Mayerhofer